 In his brief career of less than fifty years, he left his imprint on several communities.
 In business at one time in Wilmington, Delaware, he ran an advertisement in the local newspaper which included the information "No business transacted on the 7th day."
-[Solis - Cohen]
+[Solis-Cohen]

 The Solises settled in Mt.
+Pleasant, New York.

-Pleasant, NY.
-Jacob studied shechita so that he could provide kosher meat for his family while they lived in Mt.
-Pleasant.
+Jacob studied shechita so he could provide kosher meat for his family while they lived there.

-Jacob S. Solis moved from Mt.
-Pleasant, New York, to Wilmington [DE] about 1814 and lived there approximately seven years.
+[He] moved from Mt.
+Pleasant to Wilmington [DE] about 1814 and lived there approximately seven years.
 Together with his brother Daniel, he opened a wholesale dry goods store in Wilmington and, according to his daughter, also manufactured quill pens, used in transcribing deeds, mortgages, wills, and the like.
-[Solis - Cohen]
+[Solis-Cohen]

-This Wilmington venture lasted for about five or six years, after which Jacob returned to Mt.
+This Wilmington venture lasted about five or six years, after which Jacob returned to Mt.
 Pleasant.
-He apparently had not done very well in Wilmington, because in 1822 he applied to Congregation Mikveh Israel of Philadelphia for the relatively low paying position of congregational shochet, only to be informed that the position had already been filled by.
+He apparently had not done very well in Wilmington, because in 1822 he applied to Congregation Mikveh Israel of Philadelphia for the relatively low paying position of congregational shochet, only to be informed that the position had already been filled.